thoshikaarani/PLUG-PARADISE-EV/README.md

 ## 🚀 Features

 - 🔍 **Find Nearby Charging Stations**
-  Automatically detects your location and displays the nearest EV charging points.
+  By giving your location as input and it displays the nearest ev charging points.

 - 📡 **Real-Time Data Integration**
   Displays station status, availability, and real-time updates from public APIs.

 - 🧠 **Smart Routing with Traffic Detection**
   Calculates optimal routes based on live traffic conditions and distance.

-- 📱 **Responsive Design**
-  Mobile-friendly layout for on-the-go access.

 ---